sta/websocket-sharp/README.md

 Or if `preAuth` is `false`, the `WebSocket` sends either the Basic or Digest authentication (determined by the unauthorized response to the first connection request) credentials with the second connection request to the server.

-As a **WebSocket Server**, you should set an HTTP authentication scheme, a realm, and any function to find the user credentials before starting.
-It's like the following.
+As a **WebSocket Server**, you should set an HTTP authentication scheme, a realm, and any function to find the user credentials before starting, like the following.

 ```cs
 wssv.AuthenticationSchemes = AuthenticationSchemes.Basic;